sodadata/docs/soda-library/python_api.md

 ```
 Adds configurations from a YAML file on the given path.

-`file_path` is a string file_path pointing to a configuration file. ~ will be expanded to the user home dir.
+`file_path` is a string pointing to a configuration file. ~ will be expanded to the user home dir.
 <br/><br/>